-Afrikaburn, South Africa’s answer to the legendary American Burning Man Festival, is back in the dusty Karoo for an extended seven days of art, music, performance and creative expression from Monday, 23 April to Sunday, 29 April 2018.
+Afrikaburn, South Africa’s answer to the legendary American Burning Man Festival, is back in the dusty Karoo for an extended seven days of art, music, performance and creative expression from 29 April until, 5 May 2019.

 Money is no object in the temporary city as nothing is for sale, and generally, if you want something, you trade for it or ask for it.
 Afrikaburn fosters giving and letting go of material goods to enjoy the outdoors and reclaim some essence of human nature.

 Every year, AfrikaBurn has a theme and this year is no different!
 The theme for 2019 is “Ephemeropolis”.

 “Ephemerality, in nature, art, in human activity, leaves potent imprints: a temporary lake, a flash flood, the one night a year that the baobab flowers, a sand mandala, an avenue of cherry blossoms, a sand sculpture washed away by the ocean, land art, a masterpiece drawn in chalk on a road disappearing after the rain, a performance, fireworks, a giant wooden sculpture released through fire.
 Fleeting moments carry great power… “did that actually happen?”.
 A trace is left on our psyches.”

 THE WAY YOU DRESS……